Alabama

 |

-The return envelope is printed with a statement that must be signed by the voter and one witness.
+The return envelope is printed with a statement that must be signed by the voter subject to felony penalties for making false statements.
+The statement also requires the voter to fill out the last four digits of their social security number and their birth year.
 If the affirmation on the envelope is completed as required, the ballot is counted.

 |